miners-online/.github/profile/README.md

 # Miners Online

-**Miners Online** is a small, open-source Minecraft server project maintained by a single developer in the UK since 2017.
+**Miners Online** is a small, open-contribution **(not open source!)** Minecraft server project maintained by a single developer in the UK ongoining since 2017.
 It is a personal project for experimenting with server development, testing new features, and sharing code openly with anyone interested in learning or contributing.

 ## Key repoistories and information